 It is common for local businesses to be referred to as “brick-and-mortar” businesses, which help create some division between them and e-commerce businesses that tend to do business solely online.
 The truth is, though, it’s a lot more complicated than that.

 We find that the term brick-and-mortar is better used for businesses where their customers go to them.
-These businesses have a specific physical address associated with them that is always customer-facing on their Google My Business pages, website, and directories across the web.
+These businesses have a specific physical address associated with them that is always customer-facing on their Google Business Profile pages, website, and directories across the web.

 “Service-area businesses,” however, typically provide services at their customer’s location.
 It is also common for them to serve a wide area that expands far outside their immediate address or location.
 Sometimes these businesses don’t even have a physical location for their customers to visit.
 And lastly, service area businesses usually need to hide their address on directory listings across the web.